DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Any trips?

 Yes!
-We try and get to the theatre at least twice in a year both locally and further afield.
+We try and get to the theatre at least twice a year both locally and further afield.

 Are there any costs involved?

 Yes, mainly scripts.
-You need will need to buy scripts needed for your performances and some of the set texts.
+You will need to buy scripts needed for your performances and some of the set texts.

 Cirencester College offer a generous bursary scheme - for more details see the Financial Support section on this website.